Department Funding

 County funds used by the Highway Department derived from the county property tax levy are the County Highway Fund, Special Tax Matching Fund, and County Bridge Fund.
 The uses and maximum rates for these levies are set by the Highway Code.

-Other sources of revenue to the Highway Department include reimbursements from townships, municipalities and other counties for their share of joint projects; materials and services provided to other departments; and engineering fees.
-Additional revenues are derived from state income in lieu of property tax receipts and interest income.
-Additional revenues are derived from moving permits, fines, and restitution for damage.
+The Highway Department receives reimbursements from townships, municipalities and other counties for their share of joint projects; materials and services provided to other departments; and engineering fees.
+Additional revenues are derived from state income in lieu of property tax receipts and interest income, moving permits, fines, and restitution for damage.